 More explorations nearby

-For more state park adventures go for a drive through the Minnesota River Valley to Flandrau State Park at New Ulm approximately 35 miles west from Minneopa State Park.
-Flandrau has many miles of hiking trails, camper cabins, picnic areas and much more.
+For more state park adventures go for a drive through the Minnesota River Valley to Flandrau State Park in New Ulm, approximately 35 miles west from Minneopa State Park.
+Flandrau has many miles of hiking trails, camper cabins, a group camp center, picnic areas and much more.